Jwakers/articuria/README.md

 - Enhance video recording page:

 - [x] Add "Cancel anytime" to the subscription drawer pro plan card
-- [ ] Add higher video quality as a pro feature (both in the features list and in the APIs)
-- [ ] Style active link/page in sidebar
+- [x] Style active link/page in sidebar
 - [ ] Style warning banners with warning colors
 - [ ] Sign in should open in a modal not a new page
 - [ ] Unify all page headings to use the same styling (take from the subscription management page)